kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 "I do not claim to be an expert on Microsoft Word or its `.docx` format.
 But I do have a secret weapon, or should I say, a secret agent: my paternal cousin, once removed, Hieronymus Septimus Simkin, who is affectionately known to me as Seven.
 He has been steeped and pickled in the brine of Microsoft software since he barely started walking, and he is my go-to resource on all matters relating to Windows applications.

 "The road to `.docx` is a little convoluted and very tedious.
 Why don't I try to get Seven to brief you himself.
-Let us agree to held that story in abeyance for another day.
+Let us agree to hold that story in abeyance for another day and another blog.

 ## Feedback